-Atrioventricular (pronounced A-tree-oh-ven-TRIK-yu-lar) septal defect is a condition in which important parts at the center of the heart are not fully formed at birth.
-It’s also called AV septal defect.
+Atrioventricular (pronounced A-tree-oh-ven-TRIK-yu-lar) septal defect (AV septal defect) is a condition in which the center of the heart is not fully formed at birth.
+It is also known as atrioventricular canal defect or endocardial cushion defect.

-The heart has two upper chambers (atria), the right atrium and left atrium, and two lower chambers, the right ventricle and left ventricle.
+The normal heart has a total of four chambers.
+There are two upper chambers, called the right atrium and left atrium.
+There are also two lower chambers, called the right ventricle and left ventricle.
 There are also two heart valves that divide the atria from the ventricles (atrioventricular valves).
 The valve on the right side is the tricuspid valve.
 The valve on the left side is the mitral valve.

 In AV septal defect, there is a hole in the wall (septum) between the right and left atria (atrial septal defect, ASD).
 There is also a hole in the septum between the right and left ventricles (ventricular septal defect, VSD).

 In addition, the two atrioventricular valves are not formed correctly.
 A baby with AV septal defect may have just one larger valve opening in the middle, instead of one on each side of the heart.

 Together, these problems may create a hole in the center of the baby's heart.
 As a result, blood does not flow the way it should between the chambers.
 So the heart has to work harder to pump blood to the lungs and the rest of the body.

 Atrioventricular Septal Defect at Seattle Children’s

 Our heart team has treated many children with AV septal defect.
 We have extensive experience with the treatment these patients may require, including surgery to close the holes in the septa, to repair the valves and to replace the valves (which some children need later in life).
 We also have a pediatric cardiac anesthesia team and a cardiac intensive care unit ready to care for children who undergo heart surgery.